ubco-W2022T1-cosc301/project-group22/README.md

 - Beth: My favourite movie is The Truman Show.
 - Jeremy: My favorite food is egg.
-- Subaru: I am not a big fan of Subarus.
+- Subaru: I am not a big fan of Subaru.

 ## Images